ardeshir/Golang-Rust-Csharp-Comparison/README.md

 FAIL    csv_parser      0.995s
 ```
 # Golang Web Service
-- Use --web, to expose :8080/api service
+- Use go run main.go --web to expose :8080/api service

 # Rust Test
 In these test functions, we create sample data for each test case and call the function being tested with the sample data.
 We then use assertions to check ## that the function behaves correctly for each test case.